-JCB are driven by a number of core design principles that allow us to explore each new project afresh.
-We offer a design approach that is site sensitive, engaged with local climatic conditions and adaptive to contextual opportunities.
+We're driven by core design principles that allow us to explore each new project afresh.
+Our approach is site sensitive, engaged with local climatic conditions and adaptive to contextual opportunities.